Text Size

 Chapter Movement

-Paul moves from the strong bearing with the weak, to Christ's self-denying example, to Scripture's role in endurance, encouragement, and hope, to a prayer for unified worship, to the command to accept one another as Christ accepted them, to Christ's ministry to Jews and Gentiles, to Old Testament proof of Gentile praise, to Paul's apostolic priestly mission, to His ambition to preach where Christ is not named, to His plans for Jerusalem, Rome, and Spain, and finally to a request for prayer and a blessing of peace.
+Paul moves from the strong bearing with the weak, to Christ's self-denying example, to Scripture's role in endurance, encouragement, and hope, to a prayer for unified worship, to the command to accept one another as Christ accepted them, to Christ's ministry to Jews and Gentiles, to Old Testament proof of Gentile praise, to Paul's apostolic priestly mission, to his ambition to preach where Christ is not named, to his plans for Jerusalem, Rome, and Spain, and finally to a request for prayer and a blessing of peace.

 Covenant Significance

 Romans 15 is a major Jew-Gentile covenant fulfillment chapter.
-Christ serves Israel by confirming God's truth and patriarchal promises, and He brings Gentiles into mercy so they glorify God with Israel.
+Christ serves Israel by confirming God's truth and patriarchal promises, and he brings Gentiles into mercy so they glorify God with Israel.
 The church's mutual acceptance is rooted in this covenant fulfillment.
 Paul's Gentile mission presents the nations as an acceptable offering sanctified by the Spirit, and the Gentile contribution to Jerusalem embodies shared participation in Israel's spiritual blessings.

 Gospel Clarity